 Did we actually find out something in last year’s edition?
-Sure we did, and here you can learn about that and see what you can expect from the 2019 Summer School.
-Download the 2018 edition report of the Digging Vada Summer School: Report_Vada_2018_eng (qui potete scaricare la versione italiana del report 2017: Report_Vada_2017_ Ita.).
+Sure we did, and here you can learn about that and see what you can expect from the 2020 Summer School.
+Download the 2019 edition report of the Digging Vada Summer School: Report_Vada_2019_eng.

-A recent GPR (Ground Penetrating Radar) survey allowed us to identify in the Southern sector of the harbour settlement, the structures of more buildings, whose excavation started in 2013.
-Starting from 2016, drone’s survey are run at the end of the excavation, in order to get a detailed plan of the newly discovered buildings.
+A GPR (Ground Penetrating Radar) survey run in 2012 in the Southern sector of the harbour settlement allowed us to identify undiscovered structures, whose excavation started in 2013.
+Starting from 2016, drone’s survey have been run at the end of every campaign, in order to get a detailed plan of the newly found buildings.

-Since the very start of the our excavation, tombs were dug out.
+Since the very start of the our excavation in 2013 , tombs were dug out.
 So we understood that during the Vth-VIth cent.
-AD – the building been already abandoned – the area and the structures were used as a cemetery – a common practice in Late Antiquity.
+AD – the building being already abandoned – the area and the structures were used as a cemetery – a common practice in Late Antiquity.

 Despite containing no grave-goods, the burials allow us to get a privileged insight into the local community life.
 Tunisian amphoras for olive-oil or fish sauces were often used as coffins for burying children , while simple graves dug in the soil were used for adults.

-The Vada Volaterrana Anthropology Lab – started in 2015 – begun studying these remains during the Summer school.
+Since 2015 the bones remains found in the site are studied in the Vada Volaterrana Anthropology Lab, held by professional anthropologists during the Summer School.
 Looking for the results?
-So, go for the full 2018 report (and those of the previous campaigns) here – the relevant download link is down on this page – and apply for the 2019 campaign!
+So, go for the full 2019 report (and those of the previous campaigns) here – the relevant download link is down on this page – and apply for the 2020 campaign!

 Download full report